 After watching one of her shows recently I was inspired to use he crumble recipe from her Keep it Sweet episode.
 Whilst peaches aren’t in season here I was inspired enough to make the recipe using what fruit I had to hand, which was frozen raspberries and apples.
-This recipe for apple and raspberry crumbles is quick and easy to prepare, which is ideal at the moment given I’m still on crutches.
+This recipe for apple and raspberry crumble is quick and easy to prepare, which is ideal at the moment given I’m still on crutches.

-In addition to being inspired by the crumble recipe I also noticed that Ina used her Kitchenaid to make the crumble topping.
-When I’ve made crumble in the past I’ve always made it by hand, but using the Kitchenaid mixer to make the crumble was just SO easy.
+In addition to being inspired by the crumble recipe, I also noticed that Ina used her Kitchenaid to make the crumble topping.
+When I’ve made crumble, in the past I’ve always made it by hand, but using the Kitchenaid mixer to make the crumble was just SO easy.
 I highly recommend it.

 Anyway, back to the Barefoot Contessa.
 If you’re a fan, I’d be interested to hear what your favourite recipes are?
 If you’re not a fan have you discovered a celebrity chef recently whose cooking you adore?